-She had heard the creaking of floorboards and scuffling of shoes against the hardwoods her mother paid boat loads to keep spotless.
+She heard the creaking of floorboards and scuffling of shoes against the hardwoods her mother paid boat loads to keep spotless.

 She turned off the TV and crept around her own house, hoping to see him before he saw her.
-She'd never been the kind of child that was afraid of the dark, so it didn't really bothering her.
+She'd never been the kind of child that was afraid of the dark, so it didn't really bother her.
 She didn't scare easily, and while she knew that it may be a thief or murder she wasn't about to let them steal her mother's jewelry.
 The karate classes she had taken would hopefully come in handy.

 But when she saw the figure creeping back down the stairs she realized he couldn't have been any older than herself.
 He was thin but tall for a twelve year-old.
 She was annoyed now, Grant and his friends were always doing stupid things like this.

 With an annoyed look on her face she flicked on her light and stared blankly at the boy caught red handed on the staircase.
 He looked petrified, but only for a split second, until his eyes landed on the girl by the light switch.
 Then his mouth curved into a smile that he knew made all the girls go goo-goo.
-But when he smiled she only narrowed here eyes.
+But when he smiled she only narrowed her eyes.

 "Can I help you?" she asked, the sarcasm in her eleven year-old voice strangely mature.

 She didn't recognize him.
 She knew all of Grant's friends but she'd never seen this boy before.
 Well, she didn't remember seeing him, but no one would blame her for not recognizing someone she'd met once when she was five.